 Children of Color in Louisiana Face More Challenges Than Children in Other States

 Louisiana’s future prosperity and ability to compete with other states depends on ensuring opportunities for our children and young adults today.
 Yet, the Annie E. Casey Foundation’s 2017 Race for Results: Building a Path to Opportunity for All Children report reveals that, for far too many children of color, living in Louisiana means facing more challenges than children in other states, from being born at low birthweight to living in high-poverty neighborhoods.

-The Casey Foundation‘s 2017 report is the second edition of the Race for Results report, which was first published in 2014.
-The ongoing series reflects the Foundation’s commitment to examining data and offering data-informed policy recommendations on issues of racial and ethnic equity.
 Race for Results measures children’s progress on the national and state levels on key education, health and economic milestones by racial and ethnic groups.
 The report’s index uses a composite score of these milestones on a scale of 1 (lowest) to 1,000 (highest) to make comparisons.
 This allows readers to not only compare outcomes for children of various races and ethnicities within Louisiana, but also see how Louisiana compares to other states and the nation.